Applying for Aid | Transfer Students

 State Aid and Outside Aid Sources may have their own deadlines that vary.

-Money offered to you by the university.
-May come in the form of RIT Scholarships, RIT Grants, and/or RIT Student Employment.
+Money offered to you by RIT or RIT/NTID.
+May come in the form of scholarships, grants, and/or student employment.

 Federal Aid

-Money offered to you by the Federal government.
-May come in the form of Federal Grants, Federal Loans, and/or Federal Work Study.
+Money offered to U.S. Citizens and eligible non-citizens by the Federal government.
+International students are not eligible for federal student aid.
+Federal aid may include Federal Grants, Federal Loans, and/or Federal Work Study.

-You must complete the Free Application for Federal Student Aid (FAFSA) in order to receive Federal Aid.
+Qualified students must complete the Free Application for Federal Student Aid (FAFSA) in order to receive Federal Aid.
 RIT’s FAFSA school code is 002806.
+Here are some helpful videos as you complete the FAFSA:

 Offered to you based on your financial need.
 You will not have to pay this money back.